rolandarzabe/Time-comparison-hand-on-Ml/README.md

 Random Search Random Forest: 211.35021710395813,

+*** Please ignore the notes inside my version, some won't make sense since are crops from original notes.
+    I tried to preserve all the code related in the original version, the results seem the same for the outputs.
+    I run the notebooks several times to confirm the results and they were pretty consistent.

 Most likely I'm missing something very basic.
 All credits for this example, I'm poorly performing, go to Aurélien Géron and his amazing book.